 A great deal of animal testing for these products relates to the safety of the materials in the medical devices: the plastic polymers, the metals, and the ceramics.
 These materials are implanted into an animal’s tissues, or chemicals leached from these products are injected into their tissues to observe the toxicity to animals.
 Researchers are generally looking for toxicity to cells and allergic potential, as well as applying the acute and chronic toxicity tests described above (in the “Drugs” section).
-These “biocompatibility tests” (click here and here for more information) are often conducted on mice and rats.
+These “biocompatibility tests” (click here for more information) are often conducted on mice, rats, and rabbits.
 Similar to what is done with biologics, each batch of a medical device is also tested for quality control using animals.

 Testing the effectiveness of medical devices is often difficult because these devices are specifically designed for human anatomy and physiology.
 Pigs, sheep, and dogs are the most commonly used species for efficacy testing of these devices, even though the structure of the animals’ bodies is often too dissimilar to be of use.